 In the 1980’s, Bob Scher taught mathematics at Dominican University in San Rafael, CA..
 Upon leaving to enter the computer industry, he was awarded a research grant to write up his unique teaching methods.

-Bob Scher served from 1995 to 2000 as president of a major computer-industry consortium composed primarily of Fortune 100 companies.
+Bob served from 1995 to 2000 as president and chairman of The International Middleware Association (IMWA), a major computer-industry consortium composed primarily of Fortune 100 companies.
 He was re-elected each year because he was able to unite intensively competitive organizations in a spirit of cooperation.